bpblakely/CS_homework_examples/README.md

 I'm making this public to show more code examples on my github, so there is more code to look at when I apply for a job.
 All of my homeworks got 100%, so I don't mind showing them as a reference.

-If future students find this and all the homework questions are all the same, it's not my problem.
+If future students find this and all the homework questions are still the same, it's not my problem.